EnsemblGenomes/parasite-static/species/Heterobilharzia_americana/TD2PRJEB44434/Heterobilharzia_americana_TD2PRJEB44434.assembly.md

-This genome assembly was provided by Duncan Berger.
-It was generated from a male adult partial worm, sampled in USA (1985).
-[PacBio](https://www.pacb.com/) long-read sequencing and Hi-C chromosome conformation capture technologies were used.
-[Berger, D. (2021).
+This annotated genome assembly was produced as part of the doctoral thesis of Duncan Berger: [Berger, D. (2021).
 Comparative and population genomic analyses of the parasitic blood flukes (Doctoral thesis)](https://doi.org/10.17863/CAM.86667).

+The source material for genome sequencing was an adult worm, from USA in 1986, archived as part of the SCAN collection at the [Natural History Museum, London](https://www.nhm.ac.uk/), and provided by Fiona Allan, Aidan Emery and Muriel Rabone.
+Additional worms from the same collection were used for gene finding.